revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/02-IntroductionTonpmAndnode.md

 ---

-15. Where you can find `package.json` file?
+15. Where you can find the `package.json` file?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)